primev/preconf_bot/README.md

 ## About

-A mev-commit bidder bot that integrates with a separate bidder node in a single docker compose setup. `bot` houses bidder client logic while `bidder` houses setup to run a bidder node from https://github.com/primev/mev-commit.
+A mev-commit bidder bot that integrates with a separate bidder node in a single docker compose setup.

 ## Requirements

-- funded L1 address
-- funded mev-commit address
-- Websocket endpoint (a publicly available one is set as default for Holesky, but cannot handle high throughput)
+* Docker compose compatible machine
+* Keystore address funded on both L1 and the mev-commit chain (mainnet and holesky supported)
+* Various RPC endpoints etc. as specified below

+## To run

+`docker compose up -d --build` from the root directory with a properly populated .env file.
+See `env.example`.

 ## `.env` variables

 ```
+DOMAIN                                      # "testnet.mev-commit.xyz" or "mev-commit.xyz"
+AUTO_DEPOSIT_AMOUNT=100000000000000000
 RPC_ENDPOINT=rpc_endpoint                   # RPC endpoint when use-payload is false (optional)
 WS_ENDPOINT=ws_endpoint                     # WebSocket endpoint for transactions (Default wss://ethereum-holesky-rpc.publicnode.com)
 PRIVATE_KEY=private_key                     # Private key for signing transactions